 Not only do the seasons help dictate fertilizer use, so does the type of grass you have.
-Luckily, problem solving grass types are easy with the help of a local Extension Office, and fertilizer manufacturers provide the information you need through their website and upon the bags of their products.
+Luckily, problem-solving grass types are easy with the help of a local Extension Office, and fertilizer manufacturers provide the information you need through their website and upon the bags of their products.

-What is a Fertilizer Spreader?
+What Is a Fertilizer Spreader

 Because of this, this article is going to concentrate on the various types of pelleted fertilizer spreaders.
-We prefer broadcast spreaders because they are faster, but drop spreaders, which leave the fertilizer between the wheels, are more precise around flowerbeds.
+We prefer broadcast spreaders because they are faster, but drop spreaders, which leave the fertilizer between the wheels, are more precise around flower beds.

 The best fertilizer spreaders have advanced features, like adjustable spread width, to provide complete control of the spread of your product, and are often useful for other seasonal applications.

 These spreaders are very simple in design and use a hopper to hold the fertilizer and some sort of distribution opening that depends on gravity to feed the pellets through.
 Many use a rotary plate that can be turned manually or by gears attached to wheeled axles to help broadcast your pellets in a wide radius.
 Most also use some sort of dial control to help you control the amount of fertilizer being spread at any given time.